PSMFC-AKFIN/accessing-data/README.md

 python while on PSMFC or NOAA networks of VPN.
 SQL developer is handy for designing SQL queries and examining table structure.
 Once a query is perfected, it can be reused in R, reproducibly pulling the latest data each time.

-The [dbplyr](https://dbplyr.tidyverse.org/) R package also offers a tidyverse wrapper for SQL queries, which many users find helpful.
+### Configuration

 Before connecting, users must complete the following steps.
-An AFSC helpdesk ticket might expedite this process and will be required without admin privileges.
+An AFSC helpdesk ticket might expedite this process.

 - install oracle Database 19c Client (19.3) for Microsoft Windows x64
   (64-bit) using the self service portal or it download